UPS Healthcare speeds an NGO's healing COVID-19 supplies to South Africans

 Humanitarian aid must quickly reach people in challenging circumstances – following natural disasters, for example, or as relief for those affected by armed conflict or disease outbreaks (including pandemics).

-Humanitarian logistics travel by plane, train, and automobile ... or on ships, bikes, motorcycles, pack animals, even drones.
+Humanitarian logistics travel by plane, train, and automobile ... or on ships, bikes, motorcycles, pack animals, and even drones.
 Whatever it takes.
 Aid products may arrive supported by dry ice, smart sensors, advanced tracking technology, customs/brokerage easements, or other features that speed supplies, uncompromised, to people who need them.

 The project had a significant side benefit: It saved lives.